-In December 2005, the Treasury and Federal Reserve Bank of New York renewed the Exchange Stabilization Agreement with Mexico for another year to December 2006.
+In December 2006, the Treasury and Federal Reserve Bank of New York renewed the Exchange Stabilization Agreement with Mexico for another year to December 2007.
+Renewal for another year to December 2008 was in process at the time this report was being issued.